CriGoT/idea-badge-tutorial/README.md

 ###Putting it all together

-Having followed the above steps, you should now have the following code:
+Having followed the above steps, you should now have the following code in your `index.php` file:

 ```php
 <?php